daniamcode/poemunity/README.md

 I'M ON AMAZON WEB SERVICES, I DO CI/CD WITH GITHUB ACTIONS AND I MANAGE AUTHENTICATION MYSELF WITH TOKENS

-The frontend is made with React, and the backend is made with Node.js
+I made the frontend with React, and the backend with Node.js

 There are three folders: flux, Poemunity-React-Query and poemunity-redux (this last one is the only one valid right now).